Introduction to SWOT Analysis

 What is a SWOT Analysis?

-A SWOT analysis is a document that aims to analyze a certain individual, team, or organization’s Strengths, Weaknesses, Opportunities, and Threats (SWOT).
-SWOT analysis is commonly used in businesses as part of their effort to improve existing processes or create new ones.
+SWOT stands for Strengths, Weaknesses, Opportunities, and Threats, and a SWOT analysis is a document that aims to analyze a business’s competitive position to make informed decisions on future strategies.
+SWOT analysis is commonly used as part of an organization’s effort to improve existing processes or create new ones.

 History